-Whenever you are selling a home in the Metrowest Massachusetts area, accomplishing the goal of making your home stand out from the rest of the inventory for sale is a very important consideration.
+Whenever you are selling a home in the Metrowest Massachusetts area, accomplishing the goal of making your home stand out from the rest of the inventory for sale is a critical consideration.

-Don't disappoint them by leaving your yard look like hurricane just took place!
+Don't disappoint them by leaving your yard looking like a hurricane just took place!

 Here are a few quick pointers for your homes exterior to help create a more timely sale:

 - Clean up all debris from this past winter including any tree limbs, branches, and leftover leaves.

 - Clean the driveway and walkway of any sand and other debris.

 - Pay careful attention to have all your landscaping beds raked and weeded out.

 - Trim your bushes if needed.
 Pay attention to keeping them a few feet back from the home allowing for proper ventilation.